Best Bitcoin Escrow Services – A Beginner’s Guide

 Escrow protects buyers from fraudulent sellers by requiring the Bitcoin to be deposited up front, before any money changes hands.
 In the event of a dispute, the escrow service will act as the arbitrator and determine who should ultimately receive the Bitcoins.

 Many Bitcoin marketplaces have a built-in escrow service (e.g. LocalBitcoins and Paxful).
-However, if you’re not using one of these services you can check out the escrow services below — each one of them has built a solid reputation and is generally trusted by the Bitcoin community.
+However, if you’re not using one of these services you can check out the escrow services below.

 When doing my research about the different services available, I’ve encountered two major problems: